 The four were convicted in 1993 in Federal Court of charges involving running a national protection racket for wholesale narcotics suppliers, doing business in the Detroit area.
 They even used Detroit police cars.
 The charges came after an infamous FBI sting at City Airport, known as "Operation Backbone."

 DPD Sgt.
-James Harris

-https://youtu.be/TBEuqoQ8U9Y

-Involved in the sting was "White Boy Rick" Wershe, an FBI informant recently released from prison in Florida after serving 32 years in the MDOC.
-Harris was sentenced to 30 yrs. in federal prison, as the chief perpetrator, but was his sentence was commuted by former U.S. President George Bush.
+James Harrishttps://youtu.be/TBEuqoQ8U9YInvolved in the sting was "WhiteBoy Rick" Wershe, an FBI informant recently released from prison in Florida after serving 32 years in theMDOC.
+Harris was sentenced to 30 yrs. in federal prison, as the chief perpetrator, but was his sentence wascommuted after 20 years by former U.S. President George Bush.

-In 1972, Harris and two other STRESS cops carried out the 1972 Rochester St. Massacre, killing Wayne Co.
-Deputy Sheriff Henry Henderson, wounding 3 other deputies and 3 citizens during a poker game in a home.
-They were charged with murder but found not guilty at trial.
+In 1972, he and two other STRESS cops carried out the 1972 Rochester St. Massacre, killing Wayne Co.
+Deputy Sheriff Henry Henderson, wounding 3 other deputies, and 3 citizens during a poker game in a home.
+Harris contended he had reason to believe Henderson was a criminal trying to attack him, and later cleared.

 Before 1990, Harris was the lead investigator in numerous other cases, including those involving drug charges.
-How many people are in prison because of his complicity with drug dealers and other shady matters?
+How many people are in prison because of his complicity with drug dealers?